openfga/rfcs/20231212-modular-models.md

 ## Motivation

-### Enable multiple teams collaborate on the same conceptual model
+### Enable model composition and collaboration across multiple teams

 Authorization logic is application/service specific.
 In companies with multiple teams building multiple components, each team should own the authorization logic for their domain.